aryan2208/hospital_mgt_system/README.md

-# hospital_mgt_system
+# hospital-management-system
-A management System for Hospital DBS
+an online hospital management system
+It uses XAMPP , PHPMYADMIN ,HTML ,CSS AND JS